richardgourley/pandas-one-pagers/README.md

 15. Find specific cell data - based on a search

-16. Series - convert a series to Dataframe and a List
+16. Series - convert a series to a Dataframe or a List

 17. Add a row